AbdullahTariqCS/YOLOv8-for-SUAS-24/README.md

 *The source code for these projects is private under **Team Foxtrot**.
 For access to the codebase, please email me at **AbdullahTariq.git@gmail.com**.*

 ## **Overview**
 This project focuses on developing an end-to-end pipeline for generating synthetic datasets and training a UAV-based shape and letter detection model using YOLOv8.
-The project consists of two main components:
+The project consists of three main components:

 1. **Dataset Generator for a Detection Model** – A Python-based synthetic dataset generator using OpenCV and NumPy.
 2. **YOLOv8-Based Shape & Letter Detection on UAV** – A custom-trained YOLOv8 model deployed on a Jetson Orin for real-time UAV detection.
+3. **Simulation for Testing** - A custom Unity Environment to test the complete mission

 ---